L8X/gethiddengui/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/L8X/gethiddengui/main/src.lua", false))()

-You can parent Guis after that line in your code using Gui.Parent = gethiddengui().
+You can parent Guis after that line in your code using Gui.Parent = gethiddengui()

+PS: getgenv().gethui will not be overwritten for Script-Ware users.